Congratulations to all of our Students on their A Level Results from Mrs Johnson who praises everyone for their sheer de...Read More

 How can I store my books?

 Students don’t carry bags around the school but each is allocated a locker.
-Yours will be in the Sixth Form Common Room or the wind tunnel.
+Yours will be in the locker room opposite the cafe.

 Where are the Boys’ toilets?

-On the top floor of the Humanities block, outside the LRC and in the Science Corridor opposite A4 and behind the school stage near the exams office.
+On the top floor of the Humanities block, outside the LRC and in the Science Corridor opposite A4 and behind the school stage.

 How strict is the Dress Code?

 We expect you to be smartly dressed as though working in an office, meaning no jeans or denim.
 We will send students home who we perceive are not suitably dressed.
 Remember, Sixth Formers act as role models to all other students.
-All Students are expected to wear a suit with trousers or skirt and a shirt/blouse (See student planner for specific details).
+All Students are expected to wear a suit with trousers or skirt and a shirt/blouse (See Home School Agreement for specific details).

 How will I know how/when to apply to University?